Census Dots

 Multiracial

-Of the 1,611 places in California, Lake City is the 1534th most populous.
+Lake City is ranked the 1531st most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake City was ranked the 1534th most populous place in the 2020 Census.

 Lake City's White Population